 In the afternoon, visit Taquile Island.
 Climb the steps to the plaza at the center of the island for breathtaking views of the lake and surrounding mountains.
 Return to Puno and relax this evening on the shores of Lake Titicaca.

-Today, hike to Challapampa on the northern part of the island to see Chinkana (Labyrinth), a sacred Inca temple, and visit the community.
-Afterwards, travel by boat to Moon Island.
+Observe the sunrise from the comfort of your own bed.
+After breakfast travel by boat to Moon Island.
 Visit the Inca ruins of Inak Uyu on the northeast shore, believed to be the convent for the Virgins of the Sun.
-Afterwards, return to Copacabana and onward back to La Paz.
-Relax in your hotel after a day of adventure!

 La Paz is set within an awe inspiring frame of snowcapped mountains and gives this city the honor as the highest capital in the world.
 La Paz is a city of contrasts with ancient and modern structures protected by the "Guardian of La Paz", Mount Illimani.
 Visit the Plaza Murillo, where the cathedral and the Government Palace are located.
 Then, continue to the famous colonial street Calle Jaén where interesting museums are clustered together, followed by the visit to the typical Mercado de las Brujas or the Witches’ Market, located along narrow streets near the San Francisco Church.
 This church was founded in 1549 and is a great area to find traditional handicrafts and artwork.
 The tour continues to Obrajes, Calacoto, and La Florida residential areas in the south and the well known Moon Valley, where erosion has given place to the most exotic and curious surface forms.
 Return to your hotel after your tour to relax and explore on your own for the rest of the afternoon and evening.